What is anxiety?

 “Going out of the house is a challenge because I [have a] fear of panicking and feel that I’m being watched or judged.
 It’s just horrible.
 I want to get help but I’m afraid of being judged”.

-If anxiety is affecting your ability to live your life the way you’d like to, it’s worth thinking about ways to help yourself (see ‘How can I help myself manage anxiety?’), and what kind of treatments are available (see ‘What treatment can I get for anxiety?’).
+If anxiety is affecting your ability to live your life the way you’d like to, it’s worth thinking about ways to help yourself and what kind of treatments are available.